RENCI/apsviz-timeseriesdb-ingest/README.md

 #### To create and ingest the ADCIRC model data files first run the command:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataCreate
+python runModelIngest.py --ingestDir /data/ast-run-ingester/  --modelRunID xxxx-dddddddddd-mmmmmmmmmmm --inputTask DataCreate

 This will create data files in /data/ast-run-ingester/.

 The next step is to ingest the files by running the following command:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataIngest
+python runModelIngest.py --ingestDir /data/ast-run-ingester/  --modelRunID xxxx-dddddddddd-mmmmmmmmmmm --inputTask DataIngest

-This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.
+This will ingest the data files, created in the above command, into the drf_gauge_obs_data table in the database.

-### Add New Source
+### Add New Observation Source

 To add a new source, first create the source meta, and ingest it into the drf_source_meta table by running the following command:

-python ingestTasks.py --inputDataSource xxxxx_xxx --inputSourceName xxxxxx --inputSourceArchive xxxxxx --inputSourceVariable xxxxx_xxxxx --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx --inputLocationType xxxxxx --dataType xxx --inputUnits x --inputTask ingestSourceMeta
+python ingestObsTasks.py --inputDataSource xxxxx_xxx --inputSourceName xxxxxx --inputSourceArchive xxxxxx --inputSourceVariable xxxxx_xxxxx --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx --inputLocationType xxxxxx --inputUnits x --inputTask ingestSourceMeta

 where:
   * --inputDataSource xxxxx_xxx is the data source such as namforecast_ec95d,